Board says RFK assassin Sirhan changed man; grants parole

 Sirhan, who insists he doesn’t remember the shooting and had been drinking alcohol just beforehand, was convicted of first-degree murder.
 He was sentenced to death after his conviction, but that sentence was commuted to life when the California Supreme Court briefly outlawed capital punishment in 1972.

+Some of Kennedy’s children and others have called for a reinvestigation of the killing, believing there was a second shooter who got away.

-On Friday, Sirhan again said he didn’t recall the killing but he made multiple attempts to show nonetheless he takes responsibility for the harm he caused.
+While on Friday, Sirhan again said he didn’t recall the killing, he made multiple attempts to show nonetheless he takes responsibility for the harm he caused.

 Barton said that was progress.